-To curate this dataset, we employ a two-round pipeline.
-In the first round, we design an automatic agentic system in which two proprietary LLM experts collaborate to solve code-rendered VQA problems.
-Their dialogues are collected and reformatted into 6k interleaved image–text CoT trajectories, which serve as seed data.
-We then train an intermediate reasoning model on this seed set to learn proper tool use and to reliably respond to visual manipulation feedback.
-In the second round, we broaden data diversity by constructing additional code–image pairs from off-the-shelf VQA datasets through code conversion, expanding the dataset to 31k examples.
-The intermediate model is then deployed within the agentic system, generating richer trajectories and more diverse instruction–edited image pairs without incurring the prohibitive API cost of large-scale agentic interaction.
-These outputs are subsequently used to train the next-stage model, described in Section~\ref{section: model}.
+We employ a two-round pipeline to curate this dataset.
+In \emph{Round 1}, we design an automatic agentic system where two proprietary LLM experts collaborate to solve code-rendered VQA problems.
+Their interactions are compiled into 6k interleaved image–text CoT trajectories, serving as seed data to train an intermediate reasoning model capable of proper tool use and visual feedback interpretation.
+In \emph{Round 2}, we scale up data diversity by converting off-the-shelf VQA datasets into code-image pairs, expanding the dataset to 31k.
+The intermediate model is then deployed in the agentic system to generate richer trajectories without incurring the prohibitive API cost of large-scale agentic interaction.
+These outputs train our final model (Section~\ref{section: model}).
 In the following, we detail the data collection pipeline and the agentic system.

-\paragraph{Data Collection.} Our data collection follows one fundamental principle: all images must be code-rendered.
-Although such data may appear difficult to obtain, synthetic visual datasets are already plentiful.
-Prior work has extensively explored the use of synthetic visual data to enhance VLMs’ perception and reasoning abilities, showing its effectiveness across structured domains and beyond~\citep{jia2025chartreasoner,wang2025mathcoder,deitke2024molmo,cai2024geogpt4v,yang2025effective}.
-This makes it a generally applicable strategy for improving visual understanding.
-In the \zqm{first} round, we sample from CoSyn-400k~\citep{yang2025scaling}, a large-scale dataset of code–image–QA triples, where all images are code-rendered with associated code and at least one LLM-generated QA.
-In the \zqm{second} round, we broaden source diversity by converting images from additional VQA datasets (e.g., MMK12~\citep{meng2025mmeureka}, UniGeo~\citep{chen2022unigeo}, MM-Math~\citep{sun2024mm}, GeoQA8k~\citep{chen2021geoqa}) into rendering code (\texttt{img2code}) and reusing the same pipeline to obtain more varied traces.
-To ensure the validity and quality of both the CoSyn-400k and \texttt{img2code} data, we apply multiple verification and filtering steps, with details given in Appendix~\ref{app:data}.
+\paragraph{Data Collection.} Our collection strategy adheres one fundamental principle: all images must be code-rendered.
+While such data may seem scarce, prior work has demonstrated its efficacy in enhancing VLM perception and reasoning across structured domains and beyond~\cite{jia2025chartreasoner,wang2025mathcoder,deitke2024molmo,cai2024geogpt4v,yang2025effective}.
+In the first round, we source data from CoSyn-400k~\cite{yang2025scaling}, a large-scale dataset of code–image–QA triples.
+In the second round, we enhance diversity diversity by converting images from external datasets (e.g., MMK12~\cite{meng2025mmeureka}, UniGeo~\cite{chen2022unigeo}, MM-Math~\cite{sun2024mm}, GeoQA8k~\cite{chen2021geoqa}) into rendering code via an \texttt{img2code} pipeline.
+Rigorous verification and filtering steps ensure data validity (details in Appendix).